otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

 - With each correct coordinate input, the 'runes' array gets updated.
 - Once the conditions are met, the alert activates.

-> **Note**: You might need to disable the debugging mechanism that halts script execution or hit the debugger's 'play' button multiple times to finalize the script.
+> **Note**: You might need to disable the debugging mechanism that halts script execution or hit the debugger's 'play' button multiple times to finalize the script execution.